WePlay Academy League Season 1 Official Rules and Regulations

 4.3.
 Overtime victory will always count as a match victory with a 16-15 score.

-6. LAN specific rules
+6. Playoff and Gauntlet specific rules

 6.1.
-Break between the maps — 15 minutes.
+Break between the maps — 15 minutes;

 6.2.
-Break between series — 20 minutes.
+Break between series — 20 minutes;

 6.3.
-Between lower finals and grand finals — 1 hour.
+Between lower finals and grand finals — 1 hour;

 6.4.
 Schedule is accelerated.